Mary Trump Describes Abusive Trump Family Home, Says She Will Vote For Biden

 Mary Trump did not speak in an official capacity as a psychologist.
 Mental health professionals typically refrain from diagnosing public figures they have not examined.

-Asked whether she would be supporting her uncle in the upcoming Nov.
+Asked whether she would be backing her uncle in the upcoming Nov.
 3 general election, Mary Trump said she would support former Vice President Joe Biden.